AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Results

 \section{Results}

 Our Flow Matching models are trained on a combination of LibriSpeech~\citep{panayotov2015librispeech} (speech domain) and AudioSet~\citep{gemmeke2017audio} (general audio domain), following standard practice for unified audio generation evaluation.
 We compare two token topologies introduced in Sec.~\ref{sec:tokenization}: Config A ($S^3$ token \citep{cosyvoice2024} + AudioSet token) and Config B (Config A further interleaving a dense BEATs prior \citep{chen2022beats} in a 1:1 manner).
 We quantify representation storage using LASP cosine probes (Cos-SEM / Cos-EVT; Sec.~\ref{sec:lasp}) and measure functional computation via FoG-A (Sec.~\ref{sec:foga}).
 Table~\ref{tab:lcross_dissoc} summarizes the layer localization patterns by reporting the top-3 layers under each metric.
-All reported results are averaged over three distinct seeds.
+Objective metrics (WER, FAD) are reported as three-seed means at the fixed 500k-step checkpoint, while MOS is reported as mean$\pm$standard error over human ratings.